 Boy, am I happy now.
 My small flash recycled like studio lights at my recent shoot.
 It was ready to go as soon as I clicked a shot.
 No perceptible delay at all running at about 1/4 power.
 It never slowed down or missed a shot.

 A friend of mine had a 3rd party battery pack for his Canon flash.
 It worked fine as far as I could tell, but there was a quirk with the mounting strap.
-It doesn't come out of the loop that's supposed to wrap it around a light stand.
-The question being, “How do I put this on a light stand it the strap is a closed loop?
+It doesn’t come out of the loop that’s supposed to wrap it around a light stand.
+The question being, “How do I put this on a light stand if the strap is a closed-loop?

 Getting Big Light From Small Flashes Depends Upon Your Light Modifier